seborama/fuego/README.md

 ## [The Golden rules of the game](#the-golden-rules-of-the-game)

 1. Producers close their channel.
-In other words, when you create a channel, you are responsible for closing it.
-Similarly, whenever ___ƒuego___ creates a channel, it is responsible for closing it.

 1. Consumers do not close channels.